Summer Scholars Research Program

 What to Expect

-• Work one-on-one with a Winship researcher or clinician who will mentor them through a research project.
+• Work one-on-one with a Winship investigator who will mentor them through a research project.

 • Attend lectures given by Winship oncologists and research faculty to gain a better understanding of the breadth of cancer research